-When you create a condition, you set thresholds that determine what will open a violation.
+When you create a condition, you set personalized thresholds that determine what will open an incident.
 This document explains what thresholds are and how to set them.

 - Notifications being sent.